-- How spider veins differ from varicose veins?
+- How are spider veins different from varicose veins?

 Spider veins are smaller than varicose veins and appears like tree branches or spider webs in red or blue colour.
 They can be caused by backed up blood, hormone changes in the body, exposure to sun or injuries.

-- What are early symptoms of varicose veins?
+- What are the early symptoms of varicose veins?

 Varicose veins are often be seen raised above the skin and following signs can also be associated with: